cycle/docs/basic/connect.md

 ));
 ```

 > This approach can be useful to test your application using database mocks.
-Attention, DBAL would not allow you to overwrite already exists, you must explicitly configure empty `DatabaseManager`.
+Attention, DBAL would not allow you to overwrite already exists database, you must explicitly configure empty `DatabaseManager`.
-database